ldrobnik/react-animated-menu/README.md

 - Displays contact details to be used should the user need help.

-- In the design provided, only the part “We’re here to help” was visible.
-I didn’t want to bother you with a non-technical question, so I assumed the missing details should also be presented.
-In a real-life scenario, I would contact the design creator to make sure that really is the case.

 ### DesktopMenu.js

 - Contains all the components of the Mobile Menu and passes necessary props into them.